Electro707/eink_name_tag/README.md

-# E-Ink Label Project, by Electro707
+# E-Ink Name Tab Project, by Electro707

-This project is for a E-Ink label, meant to be the cooler replacement for a paper label for event and shows.
+This project is for a E-Ink name-tag, meant to be the cooler replacement for a paper name-tag for event and shows.

 ![image](20201116_014953.jpg)